kocgo/how-to-handle-llm-responses/ARTICLE.md

 ## Conclusion

-After testing various optimizations for streaming LLM responses in a React UI, the key takeaway is that windowing (virtualization) is the most effective technique to achieve high FPS.
+After testing various optimizations for streaming LLM responses in a React UI, the key takeaway is that windowing (virtualization) is the most effective/useful technique to achieve high FPS.
+It has some trade-offs (complexity, memory usage and find functionality; ctrl+f) but the performance gains are significant.

 It was definitely a fun experiment and I hope these findings help you build smoother apps!